 That means you can expect to live relatively close to work.
 Expect to ride your bike to the office, or walk if you work outside the capital’s heritage canal area in the Zuidas financial district, for example.

-With the excellent and reliable transport system, many Dutch people commute to the major urban areas of Amsterdam, Rotterdam, Utrecht, and The Hague (a conurbation together called the Randstad).
+With the excellent transport system, many Dutch people commute to the major urban areas of Amsterdam, Rotterdam, Utrecht, and The Hague (a conurbation together called the Randstad).
 More than 60% of employees commute to work, with a half-hour’s ride each way considered normal – sometimes even on the bike!

 Wages tend to the average global industry range, though they skew lower than in the UK or US.
 The Dutch Central Plan Bureau puts the average salary at a yearly gross of €37,000, or €2,855 per month, but this can differ by industry, experience, skills, and qualifications.
 As of January 2019, the minimum wage in the Netherlands was €1,615.80.
 Freelancing is easy; about 1.1 million people are self-employed with ZZP licenses.